slim-ai/saas-examples-harden-simple-app/README.md

   --stop-grace-period 30s  \
    ghcr.io/slim-ai/saas-examples-harden-simple-app:latest
 ...
-rknx.2LkF7SjT3M0YbaXAMTjWgGm8zQN  # Instrumentation "attempt ID", you'll need it later.
+rknx.2LkF7SjT3M0YbaXAMTjWgGm8zQN  # Instrumentation "attempt ID".
+Save this: you'll need it later.
 ```

 **NOTE**: Make sure the instrumented image, in our case, `ghcr.io/slim-ai/saas-examples-harden-simple-app:latest` is available through the connector.

-#### Step 2: Probe (_aka_ profile, _aka_ test)  🔎
+#### Step 2: Observe (_aka_ profile, _aka_ test)  🔎

-Now that we have our agent aka sensor in the target's territory, its time to implement the mission!
+Now that we have our agent (aka, the Slim Sensor) in the target container, it is time to implement the mission!
-That is let the container run using the instrumented image and get all the important data to harden it and reduce the vulnerabilities in next step. 😎
+That is, run the newly instrumented image and get all the important data Slim will need harden it. 😎

-Make sure you use the root user and give it ALL capabilities (notice that this is a requirement only for the instrumented containers - hardened containers won’t need any extra permissions):
+Make sure you use the `root` user and give the container ALL capabilities via the Docker run command. **NOTE:** This is required only for the instrumented container.
+Hardened containers won’t need any extra permissions.

 * Run the container: